alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Null values disappear in pull-down menus, so it should be made clear that users are excluding these null values<sup>pg 92</sup>.
 - Surrogate keys
     - The unique primary key of a dimension table should be a _surrogate key_, rather than relying on the operational source identifier, known as the _natural key_<sup>pg 98</sup>.
+    - The DW/BI system needs to claim control of the primary keys of all dimensions, rather than using explicit natural keys<sup>pg 46</sup>.
     - Simply integers that are assigned sequentially as needed to populate a dimension, i.e. first row is assigned a surrogate key of 1, next is assigned key of 2, and so on<sup>pg 98</sup>.
     - The value of the surrogate key has no business significance.
 Merely serve to join dimension tables to fact tables<sup>pg 98</sup>.
     - Every join between dimension and fact tables should be based on meaningless integer surrogate keys.
 Avoid using a natural key as the dimension table's primary key<sup>pg 99</sup>.